CVE-2025-3464

 Root Cause

-The flaw is that EPROCESS.ImageFileName records the path used at process creation, but the file at that path can be replaced after the process starts.
-An attacker exploits this with a hardlink attack:
+The flaw is subtle but devastating.
+EPROCESS.ImageFileName records the path used at process creation time, but the file at that path can be replaced after the process starts.
+The driver hashes whatever file currently sits at the recorded path, not the in-memory image that is actually running.
+This opens the door to a hardlink attack.

 Vulnerable Code Path